 July 15, 2019

 Poker has long been a metaphor for business, as some of today’s top CEOs and entrepreneurs have been known to hone their skills at the poker table.
 Like business, the game centers on strategy and the ability to read others’ personalities and motivations.
 It’s also about playing to win as opposed to avoid losing.
-While the game continues to be male-dominated, women have just as much to learn at the poker table, says Ellen Leikind, author of Poker Woman: How to Win at Love, Life, and Business using the Principles of Poker.
+While the game continues to be male-dominated, business leaders have much to learn at the poker table.

-Recently, Ellen and her team at PokerDivas – which teaches professional women and men how poker strategy enhances their business and life skills – stopped by to show guests at PwC’s Women in Deals event in New York City how the game is played.
+Recently, Ellen Leikind – who teaches professional women and men how poker strategy enhances their business and life skills – stopped by to show guests at PwC’s Women in Deals event in New York City how the game is played.
 And more importantly, how strategies behind a poker game can be applied to business.
 Here are some key takeaways:

 Understand what motivates others